Three new user adoption tactics for Microsoft Dynamics 365 CRM apps

 Microsoft has its own plans for guiding users on interacting easily with Dynamics 365.
 App Designer is one such tool, a relatively new introduction to the product that allows administrators to define new interfaces comprised of carefully selected sets of dashboards, forms, entities, charts, views, and security constraints.
 Each App Designer "module" is published with a unique URL that the intended set of users can access.

 For a detailed introduction, both Nishant Rama and Joel Lindstrom have documented how to begin using App Designer.
-It is a tool that also has excellent demo potential and should appeal to prospects with medium to large ...
+It is a tool that also has excellent demo potential and should appeal to prospects with medium ...

 FREE Membership Required to View Full Content: